Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Introduction

 \begin{quote} ``An answer that used to be a single number may now be a statistical distribution.'' \end{quote}

-Frequently, the goal is prediction, and we are witnessing a transdisciplinary change of paradigms in the transition from deterministic or point forecast to probabilistic or distributional forecasts \citep{Gneiting2008}.
+Frequently, the goal is prediction, and we are witnessing a transdisciplinary change of paradigms in the transition from deterministic or point forecast to probabilistic or distributional forecasts \citep{Gneiting2008a}.
 The goal is to obtain calibrated and sharp, joint predictive distributions of future quantities of interest, from which any desired functionals, such as event probabilities, moments, quantiles and prediction intervals can be extracted, for a full quantification of the predictive uncertainty.
+In this context, calibration refers to the statistical compatibility of the probabilistic forecasts and the observations, in that events predicted to occur with probability $p$ ought to realize with empirical frequency~$p$.
+Sharpness refers to the concentration of the predictive distributions and is a property of the probabilistic forecasts only \citep{GneitingBalabdaouiRaftery2007}.
 While our data examples all concern weather forecasting, where the recognition of the need for uncertainty quantification can be traced at least to \citet{Cooke1906}, the methods and principles we discuss apply in much broader contexts, both predictive and in other settings, where one seeks to quantify the uncertainty in our incomplete knowledge of current or past quantities and events.